sunpy/sunpy/docs/dev_guide/maintainer_workflow.rst

 Using Milestones and Labels
 ===========================

-These guidelines are adapted from `similar guidelines <http://docs.astropy.org/en/stable/development/workflow/maintainer_workflow.html#using-milestones-and-labels>`_ followed by AstroPy:
+These guidelines are adapted from `similar guidelines <http://docs.astropy.org/en/stable/development/workflow/maintainer_workflow.html#using-milestones-and-labels>`_ followed by Astropy:

 * All open pull requests should have a milestone.